mesfind/bioinfo-python/_episodes/06-biopython.md

 In this lesson, we will just cover some basics of working with Biopython.
 The developers of this package have written a comprehensive [tutorial and cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html).

-The tutorial we are working with today was written by [Dr. Iddo Friedberg](https://iddo-friedberg.net/) and [Dr. Stuart Brown](https://scholar.google.com/citations?user=ig0QSzAAAAAJ&hl=en)

 ## What can Biopython do?